 Idea #15: Minimize Fear of Loss

 A commercial roof replacement is more of a fleeting expenditure.
 It represents a significant investment in a building’s energy-efficiency and weather protection.
 For some, a replacement also means substantial disruption to day to day operations.
-When the time finally comes for a business to undergo this crucial project, there’s no room for error or wasted effort.
+When the time finally comes for a business to undergo this critical project, there’s no room for error or wasted effort.

 Generous warranties and careful expectation setting go even further to turn “No’s” into clients.
 Take some time to establish the time and resource requirements of your project.
-You’d be amazed how much clients appreciate this, and how often it shows up in reviews.
+You’d be amazed how much clients appreciate this and how often it shows up in reviews.